michelfernandez/cove/site/content/english/identification.md

       button:
         label: Download factsheet
         href: "https://cdn2.hubspot.net/hubfs/5051692/130312%20Factsheet%20-%20CS%20-%20Identification_EN.pdf"
   - title: Do you already have an electronic identity?
-Just sign up then.
+Then sign up now.
     subtitle:
     text: |
       <p>A growing number of people in Europe holds a verified electronic identity (E-ID).
 Skribble can be linked with all relevant E-IDs.
 Thus, millions of users can sign in a qualified manner without additional identity verification.</p>